EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 5
 * C_V - variable length connection identifier
 * X_V - the x-coordinate of the ephemeral public key of Party V
-* HKDF_V - the first supported algorithm from HKDFs_U
-* AEAD_V - the first supported algorithm from AEADs_U
 * H() - the hash function in HKDF_V, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
 The use of '.cborseq' is exemplified in {{CBOR}}.

 ### Party V Processing of Message 2